blablatov/scada4modbus2dbase/README.md

 ### EN

-Demo code of data exchange between the master device and the slave device via Modbus TCP (RTU).
+Demo code of data exchange between the master device and the slave device via `Modbus TCP (RTU)`.
-The main webserver module `main4modbus` contains a demo code for parsing https-requests from the control panel, implements the functions of a master device, calls methods for communicating via the Modbus protocol with a slave device via TCP or RTU.
+The main webserver module `main4modbus` contains a demo code for parsing `https`-requests from the control panel, implements the functions of a master device, calls methods for communicating via the `Modbus` protocol with a slave device via `TCP` or `RTU`.
-Writes received data from the slave to MongoDB.
+Writes received data from the slave to `MongoDB`.
-Chatbot `chatbotserver` sends tls-data received via modbus to scada chat clients.
+Chatbot `chatbotserver` sends tls-data received via `modbus` to scada chat clients.

 To check, run the `main4sensors` module and `chatbotserver` chat-module, create a request from the browser line: